 We trimmed shrubs about the property as well as trimming lower tree limbs to allow more sunshine on the Bermuda grass as well as the parking lot islands for better visibility.
 We maintained the Remembrance Garden and had help from some members of the congregation not involved with the property committee.

 There were a few items that we had planned to do but did not get around to doing last year.
-One was replacing some of the landscape timbers that have rotted out and need to be replace.
-We will do that in 2019, along with other work on the yard involving timbers and lumber.
-Secondly, the Pre School was told to get mulch for the playground area.
+One was replacing some of the landscape timbers that have rotted out and need to be replace. along with other work on the yard involving timbers and lumber.
+Secondly, the Preschool was told to get mulch for the playground area.
 Due to the rainy weather near the end of the year, that did not get accomplished.
 That should be a priority so that Epiphany does not get cited by the government.

 The Committee also modified the church sign in the front yard.
 It is now much stronger.
 When signs are mounted on the frame they stand out and can be read.